Tracking the environmental impacts embedded in commodity consumption

 Methodology

-The data used in this dashboard are created within SEI’s Input-Output Trade Analysis (IOTA) framework, built around a hybridised physical-financial Multi-Region Input-Output (MRIO) model (Croft et al. 2018, 2021).
+The data used in this dashboard are created within SEI’s Input-Output Trade Analysis (IOTA) framework, built around a hybridised physical-financial Multi-Region Input-Output (MRIO) model (described in Croft et al. 2018, 2021, 2024 with additional detail on the implementation with GTAP found here).
 In this application, IOTA utilises commodity level production and trade data along with monetary financial flows to provide estimates of the movement of goods from national-level points of production through to final consumption, regardless of supply chain length and complexity.
 These supply chains are extended via the application of environmental impact indicators, which in turn allow for the flows of embedded impacts to be captured.

 Frequently Asked Questions